Shirtless Man Accused Of Randomly Attacking Four People In Manhattan

 At least one of the incidents is being investigated as a hate crime.

 Just after 11 p.m., he allegedly hit a 58-year-old man in the face while yelling anti-white comments along Eighth Avenue and 19th Street in Chelsea.
-The victim suffered a bloody nose
+The victim suffered a bloody nose.

+“He was super bloody.
+He wearing a white shirt.
+There were all these cops.
+He just looked, like, shocked.
+It was so scary.
+We’re walking around here all the time, and you just feel unsafe,” Chelsea resident Nico Victorino said.

-A few hours earlier, the man allegedly threw a brick at a 20-year-old woman, hitting her in the back of the head, near Canal and West Broadway.
+A few hours earlier, the suspect allegedly threw a brick at a 20-year-old woman, hitting her in the back of the head, near Canal and West Broadway.
+The victim was treated at the scene.

+A man who works nearby told CBS2 he has seen the suspect causing trouble.

+“He was knocking down my garbage cans.
+He was cursing people out, spitting at people in the street,” he said.

-An hour before that, he allegedly used a stick to hit a 64-year-old woman across the neck and shoulder.
+An hour before that, he allegedly used a stick to hit a 64-year-old woman across the neck and shoulder at Greenwich and Eighth Avenue.
+She was treated for minor injuries.

-Police said the same suspect also pushed a 56-year-old man to the ground on August 9 in Greenwich Village.
+Police said the same suspect also pushed a 56-year-old man to the ground in Greenwich Village on Aug.
+9. That victim was treated for head injuries at a local hospital.

+“I think it’s crazy and ridiculous.
+I mean, we just moved to this neighborhood, so it’s really frightening to know that that’s happening,” neighbor Corey Ogle said.

+“I think that the police needs to have more of a hold on that,” another man said.

 Investigators believe all four attacks were unprovoked.